Key Takeaways

 This is the tracker for anyone who wants the strongest real-time performance during airport travel.
 If you want the best GPS tracker for luggage, SpaceHawk is the top choice based on speed, precision, coverage, and overall reliability during my testing.

 SpaceHawk is available at a competitive hardware price (generally in the $39–$69 range).
 And data plans start around $9.95/month and can scale based on update frequency and international use.
-In late 2025, SpaceHawk also launched a no-monthly-fee GPS tracker, a one-time-purchase model that includes 12 full months of free tracking.
+SpaceHawk also launched a no-monthly-fee GPS tracker, a one-time-purchase model that includes 12 full months of free tracking.

-The real stress test came at Charles de Gaulle.
-My suitcase was pulled for a secondary inspection the moment it came off the plane.
-Before I even connected to airport Wi-Fi, SpaceHawk fired off a movement alert, showing my bag veering off the standard carousel path.
-I opened the app and watched the dot cut across the terminal in real time as staff rolled it into a secure screening room.
+The clearest test came at Charles de Gaulle.
+My suitcase was pulled for secondary inspection, and before I even connected to airport Wi-Fi, SpaceHawk sent a movement alert showing the bag leaving the carousel route.
+I opened the app and watched it move across the terminal in real time as staff rolled it into a screening room.

 Benefits and Drawbacks Summary